- Computational Social Science

 Students choosing to work as Course Staff for course credit will receive credit hours for INFO 4910.
 The number of credits a student can earn is determined by the Info Sci faculty member for which the student is working and is based on their experience level, job duties, and level of course for which they are working.
 Students cannot work for both an hourly salary and course credit at the same time.

 INFO 4910 counts only as an advisor approved elective and can be taken for either S/U or Grade.
 Arts & Sciences students are advised NOT to take INFO 4910, as none of the credits taken in INFO 4910 will be counted toward the academic credits needed for graduation.

 Students working for course credit must:

 - Add the course by enrolling in your professor’s section of INFO 4910 in Student Center.

 - Attend a mandatory TA Training Session (for first-time Info Sci course staff employees only)

 If you participated in the training during a prior semester, you do not need to participate again.
-See below for upcoming sessions.
-Please use the link below to sign up for one session.

 All students interested in a course staff position within Information Science need to complete an online application, even if you have worked as course staff before.